codeforpdx/dwellingly-app/README.md

 - Rails dev environment: For info on how to install go to: [https://gorails.com/setup/](https://gorails.com/setup/)
   - Install with a postgres database, and its recommended to use Rbenv as the Ruby version manager.
+  - For an easier setup: You can optionally skip postgres installation and use sqlite3.
+Instructions to use sqllite3 are below.
 - [Node](https://nodejs.org/en/download/)
   (Last tested with node version 14.16.1, npm version 6.14.12)
 - [yarn](https://classic.yarnpkg.com/en/docs/install)